Is green tea really good for weight loss?

 Matcha tea is made from green tea grown in the shade, where the leaves develop a deeper green colour, due to higher chlorophyll content.
 The leaves are ground to a fine powder, which is then mixed with boiling water before serving.
 It has a light and slightly sweet flavour, which lends itself perfectly to desserts and sweeter drinks.

 Green tea is long established in Asian countries with varieties mainly originating from China and Japan.
 It has become more popular in the west, in part for its potential health benefits.
 Catechins, the anti-inflammatory polyphenols found in green tea, have been shown to potentially have some anti-cancer properties and have been linked to lower risk of heart and liver disease.

 Many of the health claims associated with green tea, particularly when it comes to reducing the risk of cancer and weight loss are often conflicting and somewhat inconclusive.
 However, Green tea does have some health benefits, particularly over black tea.
-Green tea contains a group of health promoting polyphenols called Flavonoids, in particular Catechins which you may see as EGCG.
+Green tea contains a group of health-promoting polyphenols called Flavonoids, in particular, Catechins which you may see as EGCG.
 These are powerful antioxidants that prevent cell damage.
-Many vibrant coloured vegetables and fruits are also contain good sources of antioxidants and as part of a balanced diet, green tea can further contribute a significant level of antioxidants.
+Many vibrant coloured vegetables and fruits also contain good sources of antioxidants and as part of a balanced diet, green tea can further contribute a significant level of antioxidants.

 Does Green Tea contain caffeine?

 Yes, but significantly less than equal amounts of coffee.
 It is worth noting that amounts can also differ with different varieties and even brands.

 According to a Journal of Food Science test of caffeine levels across different brands, the caffeine content in each 8 oz. cup varied from 11 mg to 47 mg, with some containing more than 60mg per brewed cup.

 For those susceptible to the effects of caffeine, even the lower amounts can still act as a stimulant.